 The story & the choice of name: Zen?
 Really Zen ?
 Well, half aiming for Zen but mostly, half ironic.
 As Zen as a mum could ever get.
-The art of travelling with baby and / or toddler?
+The art of travelling with baby and / or kids?
 Well, babies’ happy routines involve planning, structure and habits.
 Travelling involves quite a bit of opposite, but again you could aim for, naively and happily (50%), observe and take clues from baby (20%), re-plan and re-structure (25%) and go with the flow (5%).
 Toddler wise, we all had sensible lovely moments and completely unreasonable meltdowns.
 Motherhood?
 My take on it, well, the hard work is so undeniably there, every little occasion should be used make it more pleasant and re-energise yourself.

 That literally meant taking our first very little man to gastro-pubs, starting with 3 days old; attending a wedding in Rome when he was 5 weeks old and enjoying Amalfi cuisine and sights when he was 6 weeks; getting some winter sun first in Dubai and then Abu Dhabi when he was 4 months, experiencing European continental winters at 5 months, the Caribbean at 7 months and so on.
 Our second son also starting travelling very early, more specifically in his first three months has been dragged round and seemed to enjoy very much the Tenerife, Halkidiki and plenty of gorgeous mansions and castles around London.